 Prices and Markets

 This subject aims to equip students with a basic understanding of the fundamentals of managerial decision making.
 The course uses microeconomic theories to understand how economic fundamentals – such as demand, cost, market structure and competition – shape pricing strategies, capacity choices, and market entry decisions.
-It gives you technical knowledge to prepare fact-based, logical analysis of a competitive market, identify the categories of costs that are relevant for critical business decisions; construct models of how firm interactions affect prices; make profit-maximising price decisions based on the interplay between cost and demand; and use several useful game-theory based models of competition.
+It gives you the technical knowledge to prepare a fact-based, logical analysis of a competitive market, identify the categories of costs that are relevant for critical business decisions; construct models of how firm interactions affect prices; make profit-maximising price decisions based on the interplay between cost and demand, and use several useful game-theory based models of competition.

 Introduction to Strategy

-This course helps students understand various factors that are involved in a company’s success and asking the right questions.
+This course helps students understand various factors that are involved in a company’s success and ask the right questions.
 Subsequently, the course equips students with the right tools to develop strategies that help in answering those questions.
 The strategies help in assessing a company’s sustainable competitive advantage, analysing industries and competitors, developing and implementing strategies at both business and corporate levels.
 Students learn to choose and combine the right tools and concepts that create the perfect strategy.

 Corporate Financial Policy

 In this day and age, the corporate financial policy has become an area of expertise in itself.
 The course provides insights and basic knowledge of securities.
 It helps them understand how things are priced, and who trades them and why.
 The students also learn the application of options pricing in corporate finance.
 The students gain insight into the valuation of convertible securities, executive stock options and risk management.
 Some parts of the course also deal with standard corporate finance topics like financing policy, pay-out policy, investment policy and mergers and acquisitions.
 Basic knowledge of mathematics and statistics is helpful for this course.